Neural network representation of tensor network and chiral states: Chiral topological states

-Generically, exact representations are too much to ask for; hence approximate representations are acceptable.
-Furthermore, we usually have to work with a finite system size in order to rigorously quantify the error of the approximation and the succinctness of the representation.
+Generically, exact representations are too much to ask for; hence, approximate representations are acceptable.
+Furthermore, we usually have to work with a finite system size in order to rigorously quantify the approximation error and the succinctness of the representation.
 We now justify these statements with an example.
-Matrix product states constitute an excellent ansatz for ground states in one-dimensional gapped systems \cite{Has07}.
-A generic gapped ground state in a chain of $n$ spins (i) cannot be exactly written as a matrix product state of bond dimension $e^{o(n)}$; (ii) is not expected to be approximated (in the sense of $99\%$ fidelity) by a matrix product state with bond dimension $O(1)$ because errors may accumulate while we truncate the Schmidt coefficients across every cut \cite{VC06}; (iii) can be approximated by a matrix product state with bond dimension $n^{o(1)}$ \cite{AKLV13}.
+Matrix product states are an excellent ansatz for ground states in one-dimensional gapped systems \cite{Has07}.
+A generic gapped ground state in a chain of $N$ spins (i) cannot be exactly written as a matrix product state with bond dimension $e^{o(N)}$; (ii) is not expected to be approximated (in the sense of $99\%$ fidelity) by a matrix product state with bond dimension $O(1)$ because errors may accumulate while we truncate the Schmidt coefficients across every cut \cite{VC06}; (iii) can be approximated by a matrix product state with bond dimension $N^{o(1)}$ \cite{AKLV13, Hua14}.

+The goal is to construct an as-local-as-possible neural network representation (\ref{fnn}) for the ground state of the model (\ref{model}).